Oily Skincare Tips for MenNovember 29, 2021

 The first step in anyone’s skincare routine should be to cleanse the skin, but it can be especially important for those with oily and acne-prone skin.
 The Vichy Normaderm PhytoAction Daily Deep Cleansing Gel is an effective yet non-drying option that contains ingredients like salicylic acid to treat and prevent acne.

-Oily Skin-Care Tip #2: Gently Exfoliate Your Skin Once or Twice a Week
+Tip 2: Gently Exfoliate Your Skin Once or Twice a Week

-If your oily skin is prone to breakouts, try using a spot treatment on problem areas.
-One of our favorites is La Roche-Posay Effaclar Duo.
-Formulated with benzoyl peroxide and micro-exfoliating LHA, it can help visibly reduce all types of acne blemishes and deeply cleanse pores to clear even stubborn blackheads and whiteheads.
+We recommend keeping a spot treatment product handy to zap breakouts as soon as they appear.
+One of our favorites is the La Roche-Posay Effaclar Duo.
+Formulated with benzoyl peroxide and micro-exfoliating LHA, it can help visibly reduce acne blemishes and deeply cleanse pores.